 Remove that horse hair from coolers, pads, and blankets!

-I don’t necessarily have a magic bullet here, but a few ideas.
-Here are some suggestions on how to rid your horse clothes and your horse’s clothes from all of that darn hair!
+I don’t necessarily have a magic bullet here, but a few ideas to remove horse hair from your stuff.
+Here are some suggestions on how to rid your horse clothes and your horse’s clothes of all of that darn hair!

 - Keep your horse clipped in the winter.
 While not ideal or desirable for some horses, clipping is a great way to reduce the volume of hair that is deposited on everything within a 10-foot radius of your horse.
 Your horse will still shed hairs, they will just be much shorter.

 - The curry comb is your friend, and so is the vacuum.
 Get rid of as much loose hair before putting “clothes” on your horse.
 If you want an easy tool to get curry comb your entire horse easily, including legs, get some grooming gloves.

 Wool coolers are the WORST for removing hair!

 Remove horse hair from everything.
 Hopefully.

 - A super stiff and durable nylon brush is good for using some elbow grease to brush out your blankets, coolers, and saddle pads that belong to your horse.
 Yes, it will be like grooming your horse all over again, but think of your arms!
 Able to lift super heavy things and stuff!